CMAP-REPOS/state_disbursements/data_processed/README.md

 - PPRT data contains a field `local_gov_type` which is a staff interpretation of digits 4-6 of the district number.
-- IOC data contains only revenues.
-These are records with 4 digit category codes that end with the letter "t".
-In addition, this data contains columns `CatName` and `CatName2`, which are staff interpretations of the category code.
+- IOC data (coming from local gov AFRs) contains only revenues table info.
+These are records with 4 digit category codes in the 200 series.
+Category codes that end with anything besides for "t" have been dropped ("t" rows are totals; their subcategories are ignored here to avoid double counting).
+This data also contains columns `CatName` and `CatName2`, which are staff interpretations of the category code.
 See the ioc_cats.csv file in [resources](https://github.com/CMAP-REPOS/state_disbursements/tree/main/resources).